ReflectionHLE/ReflectionHLE/README.md

 in case screen burn-in is a concern.
 Valid values are "aspect" and "fill".
 - "scalefactor" can be used for two-step scaling.
-When different from 1, and with "bilinear=true", on compatible hardware the game's graphical contents to be displayed should first be zoomed in each dimension by the given scale factor, and then the zoomed pic should be scaled to the window with bilinear filtering applied.
+When different from 1, and with "bilinear=true", on compatible hardware the game's graphical contents to be displayed are first zoomed in each dimension by the given scale factor, and then the zoomed image is scaled to the window with bilinear filtering applied.
 This is done so scaling artifacts coming from non-bilinear interpolation are less noticeable, while the output is not too blurry.
 - "autolock" tells if the window should have full control of the mouse (setting has no effect for fullscreen windows).
 Even if disabled, the cursor